YZHA-yuzi/nbRegQF/README.md

-using known exposure quantile functions as the covariate to estimate short-term effects of environmental exposures in a time-series design, (2) the use of function `fit.exposure` to estimate exposure quantile functions using previously proposed semiparametric Bayesian approaches based on individual-level exposures, (3) the use of `exposure.prior` to prepare means and precision matrices of multivariate normal (MVN) priors assumed for basis coefficients of basis functions used for expanding exposure quantile functions, those means and matrices will be used as inputs for the function `fit.health.quan.errors`, and (4) the use of `fit.health.quan.errors` to fit NB regression models using estimated exposure quantile functions while accounting for uncertainties associated with estimating quantile functions.
+using known exposure quantile functions as the covariate to estimate short-term effects of environmental exposures in a time-series design, (2) the use of function `fit.exposure` to estimate exposure quantile functions using semiparametric Bayesian approaches based on individual-level exposures, (3) the use of `exposure.prior` to prepare means and precision matrices of multivariate normal (MVN) priors for basis coefficients used for expanding exposure quantile functions, and (4) the use of `fit.health.quan.errors` to fit NB regression models using estimated exposure quantile functions while accounting for uncertainties associated with estimating quantile functions.

 # Installation